satyajit-patil/grafana/docs/sources/features/datasources/graphite.md

 Name | Description
 ------------ | -------------
 *Name* | The data source name.
-This is how you refer to the data source in panels and queries.
+This is how you refer to the data source in panels & queries.
 *Default* | Default data source means that it will be pre-selected for new panels.
 *Url* | The HTTP protocol, IP, and port of your graphite-web or graphite-api install.
 *Access* | Server (default) = URL needs to be accessible from the Grafana backend/server, Browser = URL needs to be accessible from the browser.